SoftCircuits/CsvParser/ReadMe.md

 }
 ```

 The next example uses the `CsvSettings` class to read a tab-separated-values (TSV) file.
 It sets the `ColumnDelimiter` property to a tab.
-It also sets it to use single quotes instead of double quotes, something you would likely never to but is supported).
+It also sets it to use single quotes instead of double quotes (something you would likely never to but is fully supported).

 ```cs
 CsvSettings settings = new CsvSettings();